- Carriage & Wagon Superintendent, Great Northern Railway 1905 – 1911

 - President, Institution of Mechanical Engineers 1936 – 1937

-Sir Nigel Gresley was one of the great engineers of the zenith of steam traction.
+Sir Nigel Gresley was one of the great engineers at the zenith of steam traction.
 More than seventy years after his death, his fame continues, not least in the locomotives he designed which can still be seen today, including Mallard, which still holds the world speed record for steam traction, and the immortal Flying Scotsman.

 Sir Nigel Gresley was one of the leading British locomotive designers of the age of steam.
 A mechanical engineer of great skill, he also had the imagination and boldness to innovate, a flair to organise and to lead, an artist’s eye for line and proportion, and a touch of showmanship.

 He first made his mark designing carriages for the Great Northern Railway.
 His designs were stylish and modern, and when in 1911 the post of Locomotive Superintendent fell vacant Gresley, though still quite young for so senior a post, was appointed.
 This put him in charge of the running, repair and maintenance of all of the railway’s locomotives and rolling stock, and of all new design.
 Over the next thirty years he produced a range of successful, modern locomotives.
-The most impressive was the massive, graceful Pacific Great Northern, which was unveiled in 1922.
+The most impressive was the massive, graceful pacific Great Northern, which was unveiled in 1922.

 On 1 January 1923 the Great Northern Railway became a constituent company of the London and North Eastern Railway.
 Gresley was appointed its Chief Mechanical Engineer, the post he held until his death in 1941.